4 min read

 • Transmission control module (TCM)

-• Brake control module (BCM or EBCM)
+• Brake control module (BCM)

 • Battery management system (BMS)